MuxN4/lumenserver/README.md

 ## Make It Your Own

 Feel free to tinker with this thing.
-Add new routes, cook up new handlers in `handlers/handlers.go`, or beef up security with some middleware.
+Add new routes, cook up new handlers, or beef up security with some middleware.
 Sky's the limit!

 ## Wanna Contribute?